AkshayS80/Cloud-Month/Readme.md

 ## Google Cloud training and certification

-...helps you make the most of Google Cloud technologies.
+It helps you make the most of Google Cloud technologies.
 Our classes include technical skills and best practices to help you get up to speed quickly and continue your learning journey.
 We offer fundamental to advanced level training, with on-demand, live, and virtual options to suit your busy schedule.
 Certifications help you validate and prove your skill and expertise in Google Cloud technologies.

 ## Google Cloud Skills Profile